 Healthy eating for families

-Stuck for healthy recipes ideas?
+Stuck for healthy ideas?
 Try these for inspiration:

 We were all brought up to finish the food on our plates, but sometimes it’s more than we really need.
 These days, larger portion sizes are also more readily available, which means that it’s very easy to eat too much.
 Try these ideas to help you give your kids the right amount of food.

-Plates and bowls are bigger these days - a child-size portion may not look like enough.
-So try getting child-sized ones for the kids, it will make it easier to tell if they’re getting the right amount.
+- Me-size bowls - plates and bowls are bigger these days and a child-size portion may not look like enough.
+Try getting child-sized ones for the kids, as it will make it easier to tell if they’re getting the right amount.

-Give them less to start with - they can always ask for seconds.
+- Start small - give them less to start with, they can always ask for seconds.
 You’ll have less waste and they won’t eat too much.

-Don’t worry if they don’t clear their plate.
-If they say they’re full, the chances are, they are full!
+- Clear plate conundrums - don’t worry if they don’t clear their plate.
+If they say they’re full, the chances are they are full!

 Start4Life gives parents all the advice they need to help their children be healthy in the first few years of life and beyond.
 Just like Change4Life, it offers free support, hints, tips and videos.
 So if you’re expecting a little one, or you’re a new parent, visit the Start4Life website and sign up.